xAezakmi67/bagumbayansmp-portfolio/README.md

 BossBar was configured with the help of TAB plugin.

-Scoreboard was configuired using SimpleScore.
+Scoreboard was configured using SimpleScore.

 I customized rank prefixes, but the pack came from Nautical Ranks.

-I made the custom AFK Tag and made it visible in your nametag as tablist as well.
+I made the custom AFK Tag and made it visible in your nametag and tablist as well.